top of page

 PhilipTaubman_Banner1_edited.jpg

-Philip Taubman is a lecturer at the Center for International Security and Cooperation at Stanford University.
+Philip Taubman is affiliated with the Center for International Security and Cooperation at Stanford University.
 Before joining CISAC in 2008, Mr. Taubman worked at the New York Times as a reporter and editor for nearly 30 years, specializing in national security issues, including United States diplomacy, and intelligence and defense policy and operations.
 He served as Moscow bureau chief and Washington bureau chief, among other posts.
-He is author of The Partnership: Five Cold Warriors and Their Quest to Ban the Bomb (2012), Secret Empire: Eisenhower, the CIA, and the Hidden Story of America's Space Espionage (2003), and In the Nation's Service: The Life and Times of George P. Shultz (2023).
+He is author of The Partnership: Five Cold Warriors and Their Quest to Ban the Bomb (2012), Secret Empire: Eisenhower, the CIA, and the Hidden Story of America's Space Espionage (2003), and In the Nation's Service: The Life and Times of George P. Shultz (2023), as well as co-author (with his brother, William Taubman) of McNamara at War: A New History (2025).

 NEW RELEASE